 How to Apply

 Application materials must be submitted by April 15th and applicants will be notified by email no later than May 15th.
-We welcome interested students to visit the department firsthand or to speak with faculty about their interest in the program before applying.
+We welcome interested students to visit the school firsthand or to speak with faculty about their interest in the program before applying.
 For more information please email Mathew McConnell at firstname.lastname@example.org.

 The following materials will be required for applying:

 - A short letter stating your interest in the program and the immediate goals you wish to pursue.

 - Ten images of your work.

 - One-page artist statement